Jessica Williams, Founder and ceo

-I combine the modalities of life-coaching, yoga, meditation, and mindfulness with a deep knowledge of communications and business to help you more fully integrate your inner wisdom into your professional life so that you can excel in new and exciting ways.
+Jessica combines the modalities of life-coaching, yoga, meditation, and mindfulness with a deep knowledge of communications and business to help you more fully integrate your inner wisdom into your professional life so that you can excel as a leader in the new world of work.

 In 2003, I busted out into the world - pants on fire - headed for California.
 I was DETERMINED to do something BIG; something POWERFUL.
 I left my hometown of Winston-Salem, North Carolina the day after graduating from university, with my little blue Honda Del Sol packed to the cracks in personal belongings.